Sterling Brown (basketball)

-Sterling Damarco Brown (born February 10, 1995) is an American professional basketball player for the Raptors 905 of the NBA G League.
+Sterling Damarco Brown (born February 10, 1995) is an American professional basketball player for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
 He played college basketball for Southern Methodist University (SMU) from 2013 to 2017.
 As a senior, he earned second-team all-conference honors in the American Athletic Conference (AAC).
 Brown was drafted 46th overall in the 2017 NBA draft by the Philadelphia 76ers.